MigP/devhub/README.md

 ## 📖 Training Structure

-This project follows an **8-phase training programme** covering everything from architecture to cross-platform development:
+This project follows an **11-phase comprehensive training programme** covering everything from architecture to security and performance:

 | Phase | Topics | Duration |
 |-------|--------|----------|